-Proceeds from this Offering are not expected to be necessary to meet the Company's operating cash requirements for the next twelve months.
-At the same time however, we have not specifically allocated the use of net proceeds from the Offering.
-The amounts we actually expend may vary depending on numerous factors, including changes in the economic climate for our proposed business operations, the amount of funds raised, our cash flow, climate changes, the success of our Farmland Investments, and the success or lack of success of our business and marketing plans.
+We have not specifically allocated the use of net proceeds from the Offering.
+The amounts we actually may expend may vary depending on numerous factors, including changes in the economic climate for our proposed business operations, the amount of funds raised, our cash flow, climate changes, the success of our Farmland Investments, and the success or lack of success of our business and marketing plans.